sbu-python-class/python-science/content/12-extensions/extensions-example.md

 # Example Extension

-Let's rewrite our Mandelbrot generator using Numba to see how it differs.
+Let's rewrite our Mandelbrot generator using different languages to see how the performance differs.

 ## NumPy array syntax